shantel-martinez/shantel-martinez.github.io/CV.md

 In addition to my work in my academic field, I’ve also developed numerous skills within my position as Graduate and Professional Student Association (GPSA) Director of Professional Development.
 In one year, I’ve implemented 30 new professional development events, served over 1,800 attendees, coordinated and lead 11 GPSA senators, and sat on both the Professional Development Initiative and GPSA executive board.
 This role outside of the laboratory has provided me with skills such as communication, collaboration, conflict resolution, leadership, professionalism, and organization.

 ### Department Services
-▪ GPSA Director of Professional Development 2019
+▪ Corteva Plant Breeding Symposium Committee 2019
 ▪ GPSA Director of Professional Development 2016-2017
 ▪ GPSA MPS Senator 2015-2016
 ▪ Molecular Plant Science GSO Vice President 2014-2015